dirkjasmit/MATLAB/README.md

 **return values:**

-- p_values: one sided pvalues for the clusters
+- p_values        : one sided pvalues for the clusters.
+May be multiplied by 2 for two-sided values.
 - observedClusters: indices of the clusters
-- observedStats: summed-t statistic for the cluster
+- observedStats   : summed-t statistic for each cluster
-- permutedStats: summed-t statistics of the randmomizations
+- permutedStats   : summed-t statistics of the each of the numPermutations randmomisations
-- clusterMask: 2D matrix (channel x time) of the clusters (1, 2, ...)
+- clusterMask     : 2D matrix (channel x time) of the clusters with values (1, 2, ...) to indicate cluster inclusion
+- fdr_p           : FDR 'corrected' p-values (channel x time)
-- stats : further statistical output, including the 2D (channel x time) t statistics
+- tStats2D        : initial t-value matrix (channel x time)
+- scores          :